Page Contents

 Syntax:

-With the help of this tag, we can link external resources to the current webpage.
+With the help of this tag, we can specify all the column’s properties.
+We can specify it inside the

 Syntax: